 double balloon enteroscopy (DBE) - a special type of endoscope with two small balloons attached to the tip to help it reach further into the small intestine than other endoscopes.

 duodenum - the first part of the small intestine.

-dysplasia - a change in the size, shape and pattern of cells in the lining of the gastrointestinal tract, which can be seen under a microscope and may indicate the possible development of cancer.
+dysplasia - a change in the size, shape and pattern of cells in the lining of the gastrointestinal tract.
+This can be seen under a microscope and may indicate the possible future development of cancer.

 electrolytes - salts in the blood, such as sodium, potassium and calcium.

 elemental diet - see enteral nutrition.